About the Virtual School

 In particular, the Virtual School role includes making sure that:

-- Looked after children are admitted promptly to schools and that, once started, they flourish through good attendance and the best academic attainment and progress
+- Care-experienced children are admitted promptly to schools and that, once started, they flourish through good attendance and the best academic attainment and progress

-- We know how well looked after children are doing at school and intervening when we see they need extra support, for example for children with special educational needs
+- We know how well care-experienced children are doing at school and intervening when we see they need extra support, for example for children with special educational needs

-- We work with teachers in schools to give looked after children access to the best possible expertise to help them succeed.
-Where appropriate we will challenge colleagues to meet the highest expectations for all our looked after children and to address underachievement
+- We work with teachers in schools to give care-experienced children access to the best possible expertise to help them succeed.
+Where appropriate we will challenge colleagues to meet the highest expectations for our children and to address underachievement

-- We take every opportunity to celebrate and highlight the successes of looked after children across Herefordshire
+- We take every opportunity to celebrate and highlight the successes of care-experienced children and young people across Herefordshire

-- We work with fellow professionals and adults to ensure excellent outcomes for looked after children are not jeopardised if things are difficult.
+- We work with fellow professionals and adults to ensure excellent outcomes are not jeopardised if things are difficult.
 This includes where a child might be at risk of exclusion or if a school move is necessary for whatever reason

 LAC Pupil Premium